We’re Buying This Dress: Runaway Bride (1999)

 pretty please beg

-At first he dislikes Maggie as he is a divorced, bitter, disillusioned about love, and an “unromantic” guy.
+At first he dislikes Maggie as he is a divorced, bitter, disillusioned about love, and “unromantic” guy.
 (Sounds like him and Robert Phillips would be pals).
 But over time, he starts to develop feelings for her.

 I think we love her.